SrishtiCode/ZKRoadmap/NumberTheory.md

 # Number Theory — ZK Context Notes

-**Best source:** **"A Computational Introduction to Number Theory and Algebra" by Victor Shoup** — free, full text online (shoup.net/ntb).
-This is an unusually good fit for you specifically: it's written by one of the top applied cryptographers (co-author of Boneh-Shoup), has a genuinely *computational/algorithmic* focus rather than pure theory, and covers every single item on your list — integers through primality testing — in the order and depth a cryptography-focused reader needs.
+**Best source:** Victor Shoup, [*A Computational Introduction to Number Theory and Algebra*](https://shoup.net/ntb/) (free, full text online).
+This is an unusually good fit for you specifically: it's written by one of the top applied cryptographers (co-author of Boneh-Shoup), has a genuinely computational/algorithmic focus rather than pure theory, and covers every single item on your list, integers through primality testing, in the order and depth a cryptography-focused reader needs.
 This is your primary source; you likely won't need a second one for this section.

 ---